framled/paper-input-rut/README.md

 # \<paper-input-rut\>

-A rut paper input field with a validator
+A rut paper input field with a RUT validator

 ## Install the Polymer-CLI